Apple Voss - Psychological Thriller Author

 The Contractor

 The Invited — Book 2.
-In development.
+Available now.

 What is a psychological thriller?